Get ready to sell products online

 You will find more information about the rules for assigning GTIN to products in the next step.

-3. Understanding the GTIN rules
+Understand the GTIN rules

 Does your product need a new GTIN?
-Use GS1’s online tool to guide you through the GTIN rules.
+Use GS1’s on-line tool to guide you through the GTIN rules.

 You can either make barcode originals yourself or hire someone to do it for you, for example a packaging designer, advertising agency or commercial printer.